Nikhil-2723/Project2/README.md

 This is a contract program creating a token that contains burn and mint functions along with various public variables.
 ## Description

 In this code, two functions has been created that is mint and burn, mint function is used to store the values for totalSupply(public variable) and balances(mapping variable) that will show the current amount of token and burn function to transact some amount of token and accordingly the values of totalSupply and balances get updated.
 And to do all this account address needs to be copied and pasted in the address section of totalSupply and balances.
+Also there are two other public variables denoting tokenName and tokenAbbrv.

 ## Getting Started
 ### Executing program